ransage/django-gtd/README.md

 The original page (http://code.google.com/p/django-gtd/) listed "Code license GNU GPL v3" on December 30, 2013 when I'm writing this.
-Since I do not see anything to the contrary in any of the pages and since a search for 'copy', 'copyright', '(c)' and 'license' only turn up the pre-rebase.sample in the .git folder, I will operate under the assumption that all contributors intended to contribute their code under GNU GPL v3.
+Since I do not see anything to the contrary in any of the pages and since a search for 'copy', 'copyright', '(c)' and 'license' only turns up the pre-rebase.sample in the .git folder, I will operate under the assumption that all contributors intended to contribute their code under GNU GPL v3.

 Note that individual authors may be willing to re-license their contributions.
 (Unfortunately, it can be tedious to contact them all...)